-- (1) Where, by order of the Court, funds on deposit with the Court are to be placed in some form of interest-bearing account, the Court Registry Investment System (CRIS) administered by the Administrative Office of the United States Courts under 28 U.S.C. § 2045, shall be the only investment mechanism authorized. - (2) Interpleader funds deposited under 28 U.S.C.
-Section§ 1335 meet the IRS definition of a "Disputed Ownership Fund" (DOF), a taxable entitiventity that requires tax administration.
-Unless otherwise ordered by the court, interpleader funds shall-must be deposited in the DOF established within the CRIS and administered by the Administrative Office of the United States Courts, which shall be responsible for meeting all the DOF tax administration requirements. - (32) The Director of the Administrative Office of the United States Courts is designated as custodian for CRIS.
+- (1) Where, by order of the Court, funds on deposit with the Court are to be placed in some form of interest-bearing account, the Court Registry Investment System (CRIS) administered by the Administrative Office of the United States Courts under 28 U.S.C. § 2045, shall be the only investment mechanism authorized. - (2) Interpleader funds deposited under 28 U.S.C. § 1335 meet the IRS definition of a "Disputed Ownership Fund" (DOF), a taxable entity that requires tax administration.
+Unless otherwise ordered by the court, interpleader funds must be deposited in the DOF established within the CRIS and administered by the Administrative Office of the United States Courts, which shall be responsible for meeting all the DOF tax administration requirements. - (3) The Director of the Administrative Office of the United States Courts is designated as custodian for CRIS.
 The Director or the Director's designee shall perform the duties of custodian.
-Funds held in CRIS remain subject to the control and jurisdiction of the Court.

-- (43) Money from each case deposited in CRIS shall be "pooled" together with those on deposit with Treasury from other courts in CRIS and used to purchase Government Account Series securities through the Bureau of Public Debt, which will be held at the Treasury of the United States, in an account in the name and to the credit of the Director of Administrative Office of the United States Courts.
+Funds held in CRIS remain subject to the control and jurisdiction of the Court. - (4) Money from each case deposited in CRIS shall be "pooled" together with those on deposit with Treasury from other courts in CRIS and used to purchase Government Account Series securities through the Bureau of Public Debt, which will be held at the Treasury of the United States, in an account in the name and to the credit of the Director of Administrative Office of the United States Courts.
 The pooled funds will be invested in accordance with the principals of the CRIS Investment Policy as approved by the Registry Monitoring Group. - (5) An account for each case will be established in the CRIS Liquidity Fund titled in the name of the case giving rise to the deposit invested in the fund.
 Income generated from fund investments will be distributed to each case based on the ratio each account's principal and earnings has to the aggregate principal and income total in the fund after the CRIS fee has been applied.
-Reports showing the interest earned and the principal amounts contributed in each case will be prepared and distributed to each court participating in the CRIS and made available to litgants litigants and/or their counsel.
-Income generated from fund investments will be distributed to each case based on the ratio of each account's principal and earnings as to the aggregate principal and income total in the fund. - Disputed Ownership Fund, titled in the name of the case giving rise to the deposit invested in the fund.
+Reports showing the interest earned and the principal amounts contributed in each case will be prepared and distributed to each court participating in the CRIS and made available to litigants and/or their counsel. - (6) For each interpleader case, an account shall be established in the CRIS Disputed Ownership Fund, titled in the name of the case giving rise to the deposit invested in the fund.
 Income generated from fund investments will be distributed to each case after the DOF fee has been applied and tax withholdings have been deducted from the fund.
 Reports showing the interest earned and the principal amounts contributed in each case will be available through the FEDInvest/CMS application for each court participating in the CRIS and made available to litigants and/or their counsel.
 On appointment of an administrator authorized to incur expenses on behalf of the DOF in a case, the case DOF funds should be transferred to another investment account as directed by court order.

-(c) Deduction of fFees and taxes.
+(c) Fees and taxes.